-Each base model comes with your choice of our standard high quality materials including vinyl plank flooring, quartz countertops, cabinets, kitchen and bathroom fixtures, lighting fixtures, a premium appliance package, exterior and accent wood colour scheme.
+Each base model comes with your choice of our standard high quality materials including vinyl plank flooring, quartz countertops, cabinets, kitchen and bathroom fixtures, lighting fixtures, exterior and accent wood colour scheme.

 Timing & delivery

-From the time the 50% deposit is made it will take about 6-10 weeks depending on shop capacity and finish level.
+From the time the contract and drawings are signed, it will take about 12-24 weeks depending on size, shop capacity and finish level.

 The place where the structure is being delivered needs to be clear of everything and the ground prepared and levelled with the appropriate foundation installed.
 In our initial consult we will look at a satellite view of your site and help you decide the best delivery and or craning options.